 More JR trains in Japan

 Local trains are the slowest in Japan.
-They are comparable to suburban trains in Germany and stop every few minutes at every small station.
+They are comparable to suburban trains and stop every few minutes at every small station.
 Seat reservations are not possible and local trains can get very crowded during rush hours.

 Private railways in Japan